 Dr. Schoepflin (pronounced “chef-lynn”) is a licensed clinical psychologist who works with adults, adolescents, and couples.
 He has specialty training in cognitive processing therapy (CPT) for posttraumatic stress disorder (PTSD) and integrative behavioral couples therapy (IBCT).
 He provides both cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT) to treat depressive and anxiety disorders.
 He is trained as a generalist and enjoys working with a wide variety of patient populations and problems.
 As a therapist, Dr. Schoepflin values self-awareness, compassion, and living life fully in the face of fear.
 Similarly, he strives to help others live more consistently with their own values at a pace that is comfortable yet challenging.

-Dr. Schoepflin is a member of the New Mexico Psychological Association and the Association for Contextual Behavioral Science.
+Dr. Schoepflin is a member of the New Mexico Psychological Association (NMPA), and serves on the NMPA Early Career Psychologist Committee.
+He is also a member of the Association for Contextual Behavioral Science.

 Here is Dr. Schoepflin’s vita.
 He accepts most major insurances, and currently has a wait list of 2-3 months.